COBA-NIH/i2kconference/workshops.md

 Workshops are being held asynchronously per the organizer's preferences over the course of October 17-19th, 2023.
 Please see the <a href="#calendar">calendar view </a>below for specific workshop times, and the <a href="#table">table view</a> for workshop details.

+Use this form to submit your own workshop by October 1: https://airtable.com/appE66koIe2ofWJw7/shr2DZI2uwCyw4taP Registration details coming mid-September.

 Please reach out to [i2kconference@gmail.com](mailto:i2kconference@gmail.com) if you have any questions
 </div>